 If your EAD card includes inaccurate information that is not a USCIS error, you’ll have to complete a new Form I-765, pay another filing fee, and attach the inaccurate employment authorization document to the application.
 If your EAD card has inaccurate information because of an error that was made by USCIS, a new Form I-765 and a second filing fee will not be required.

 The EAD is a standard credit card-sized plastic card with a number of security features.
-It includes the card holder’s name, date of birth, gender, immigrant category, nation of birth, a photo of the individual, and an 8 or 9-digit registration number.
+It includes the card holder’s name, date of birth, gender, immigrant category, the nation of birth, a photo of the individual, and an 8 or 9-digit registration number.
 Also printed on the employment authorization document are its terms, conditions, and expiration date.
 The EAD card should not be confused with a green card.

 WHO MAY NEED AN IMMIGRATION ATTORNEY’S ADVICE?